otrv4/otrv4/otrv4.md

   'mac_keys_to_reveal': the MAC keys to be revealed in the first data message
     sent of the next ratchet.
   'skipped_MKenc': Dictionary of stored skipped-over message keys, indexed by
-    their_ecdh, their_dh, the ratchet id ('i') and the message number ('j').
+    'their_ecdh' and the message number ('j').
 Raises and exception if too many elements are stored.
   'max_skip' a constant that specifies the maximum number of message keys
     that can be skipped in a ratchet.
 It should be set by the implementer.
 Take into account that it should be set high enough to tolerate routine lost or